Pranavharshans/Notorium/implementations.md

 - **Notes List Column**
   - **Date:** 2025-04-03 19:38:33
   - **Description:** Added a middle column to the main layout (`src/app/home/page.tsx`) to display a list of notes, similar to the design in `ui3.png`.
 Created a new component `src/components/ui/notes-list.tsx` for this purpose, including placeholder notes and basic interaction.

-- **Formatted Output for Generated Notes**
-  - **Date:** 2025-04-03 14:19:47
-  - **Description:** Updated the output formatting for generated notes.
-The notes now include distinct sections, bold characters, and large title fonts for an appealing display.

 - **UI Improvement: Notes Above Transcript with "See More"**
   - **Date:** 2025-04-03 22:53:28